JamesParrott/sDNA_GH/README.md

 ### Installation.
 1. Ensure you have an installation of [Rhino 3D](https://www.rhino3d.com/download/) including Grasshopper (versions 6 and 7 are supported).

-sDNA_GH provides some functionality without sDNA installed, e.g. Selecting real Rhino objects, User Text components, reading, writing and parsing shape files, and recolouring objects.
+sDNA_GH provides some functionality without sDNA installed, e.g. Selecting real Rhino objects, User Text components, reading and writing shapefiles, parsing data, and recolouring objects.
 But to use the sDNA components, an installation of sDNA is required.

 #### sDNA (both options).
 sDNA itself may require the 64 bit (x64) Visual Studio 2008 redistributable, available [here](https://docs.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170#visual-studio-2008-vc-90-sp1-no-longer-supported) or [here](https://download.microsoft.com/download/5/D/8/5D8C65CB-C849-4025-8E95-C3966CAFD8AE/vcredist_x64.exe ).

-#### Official sDNA installer (and Python 2).
+#### Official sDNA installer (and Python).
-2. Ensure you have an installation of [Python 2.7](http://www.python.org/ftp/python/2.7.3/python-2.7.3.msi) [^0] or [Python 2.7.18](https://www.python.org/downloads/release/python-2718/)  that can run sDNA correctly from the command line (with pip for sDNA Learn).  sDNA_GH runs sDNA from the command line.
-Command line use of sDNA has been tested with Python versions 2.6 and 2.7 .
-Do not run sDNA with Iron Python 2.7, as invalid shape files may be produced (it is not possible to access the Iron Python shipped with Rhino from the command line, in any case).
+2. Ensure you have a supported version of [Python](https://www.python.org/downloads/windows/) (CPython, the reference implementation).
+Do not run sDNA in non CPythons, as invalid shape files will be produced.  sDNA has been tested with a lot of different CPython versions.
+But these do not include the CPython shipped with Rhino 8.
 3. sDNA Learn requires numpy.
-Numpy can be added after installing Python 2.7.18 by opening a `cmd` window and typing: `cd C:\Python27\Scripts` and `pip2.7 install numpy`.
-Optional:  If this Python 2.7.18 installation is also used by other processes, to guarantee there are no dependency conflicts, use a venv to run sDNA, e.g. firstly by entering: `cd C:\Python27\Scripts` followed by `pip2.7 install virtualenv` and  `<path_to_sDNA_venv>\Scripts\pip2.7 install numpy` (enter `<path_to_sDNA_venv>\Scripts\activate.bat` to test the venv from the command line) and secondly by setting
+Numpy can be installed by opening a `cmd` window and typing: `python -m pip install numpy`.
+Optional:  If this Python installation is also used by other processes, to guarantee there are no dependency conflicts, create a venv to run sDNA in, e.g. firstly by entering: `python -m venv <path_to_sDNA_venv>`  `<path_to_sDNA_venv>\Scripts\pip.exe install numpy` (enter `<path_to_sDNA_venv>\Scripts\activate.bat` to test the venv from the command line) and secondly within Grasshopper set
-`python` to <path_to_sDNA_venv>\Scripts` (on a config component or on config.toml) in step 13.iii below.
+`python` to <path_to_sDNA_venv>\Scripts` on a config component (or in config.toml) in step 13.iii below.
-4. To use sDNA with sDNA_GH, ensure you have an installation of [sDNA](https://sdna-open.readthedocs.io/en/latest/installation_usage.html).  sDNA+ is now [open source](https://github.com/fiftysevendegreesofrad/sdna_plus), but at the time of writing has no official installer.
-The official installer for the closed source release of [sDNA+](https://sdna.cardiff.ac.uk/sdna/software/software/), may also require the 32 bit (x86) Visual Studio 2008 redistributable, available [here](https://docs.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170#visual-studio-2008-vc-90-sp1-no-longer-supported) or [here](https://download.microsoft.com/download/5/D/8/5D8C65CB-C849-4025-8E95-C3966CAFD8AE/vcredist_x86.exe), in order to unlock it with a free serial number.
+4. To use sDNA with sDNA_GH, ensure you have an installation of [sDNA](https://sdna.cardiff.ac.uk/sdna/software/download/).  sDNA+ is now [open source](https://github.com/fiftysevendegreesofrad/sdna_plus).  sDNA may also require a Visual Studio redistributable.
 If you chose a non-default installation directory, remember it for step 13.ii.

-#### Experimental sDNA_plus release (and Python 3)
-2. Install [Python 3](https://www.python.org/downloads/windows/).
-CPython 3.11 has been tested with sDNA Integral (but not sDNA Learn).
-3. If using sDNA Learn, Numpy must be installed in environment of the Python process that calls it.
-To do so, make a virtual environment for sDNA: `py -m venv <path_to_sDNA_venv>`, and install Numpy into it: `.\`<path_to_sDNA_venv>`\Scripts\pip.exe install numpy`.
-Remember <path_to_sDNA_venv> for step 13.iii.
-4. Download an [experimental release archive](https://github.com/JamesParrott/sdna_plus/releases) and unzip it where you wish to install it.
-Remember the path to the resulting folder for step 13.ii.

 #### sDNA_GH